petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 The testing may *assure* you that a piece of software do what was intended to do.
 This is "one face" but testing must also assure the *owner* of the software for the same things.
 And finally must assure the *end users* (generally the customer) for same things, sometimes more things.

+The testing should be done first "internally" (ie, not in the presence of customer's people).
+Then some more complex, elaborated tests should be done in the customer presence (for customer confidence).